RobinHankin/frab/inst/rjournal/motivation-letter/motivation-letter.md

 Please consider my article titled "Adding tables in R: Introducing the `frab` package" for publication in the R Journal.

-The manuscript introduces the new `frab` package that provides functionality for working with single- and multi- dimensional tables in R.  It also gives a new interpretation for named vectors.
+The manuscript introduces the new `frab` package that provides new low-level functionality for working with single- and multi- dimensional tables in R.  It also gives a new interpretation for named vectors.
 The package has potentially wide applications in that it provides new R infrastructure.

 \bigskip
 \bigskip